anton-yashin/LightMock.Generator/README.md

             // To invoke a constructor of abstract class place parameters in Mock<T> constructor var mock = new Mock<AFoo>(12, 45);
             // To arrange or assert protected members call Protected() extension function.
-            // It and corresponding interface will be generated only for abstract classes mock.Protected().Arrange(f => f.Quux()).Returns(expected);
+            // It and corresponding interface will be generated only for classes mock.Protected().Arrange(f => f.Quux()).Returns(expected);

             Assert.Equal(expected, mock.Object.InvokeQuux());